 - Developing and sharing best practice materials:

 - Our website, http://montessoriforsocialjustice.org, is a site to share resources to represent the diversity of students and teachers working in Montessori and a place to share best practices developed by our “Codifying Practices” committee.

 - We created 9 short films of public Montessori teachers talking about their work to be used for teacher recruitment.

 - We plan to create a “How culturally responsive is your school?” rubric to support administrators and teachers, and develop a training module that could be used by Montessori training centers.

-4. Collaborating with other Montessori organizations, social justice institutions and the education reform community to increase the representation of these topics at Montessori conferences and to increase awareness of Montessori in mainstream education gatherings like the TFA 25th anniversary summit, the Progressive Education Conference, and the Yale Educational Leadership Conference.
+4. Collaborating with other Montessori organizations, social justice institutions and the education reform community to increase the representation of these topics at Montessori conferences and to increase awareness of Montessori in mainstream education gatherings like the annual American Montessori Society Conference, the Progressive Education Conference, and the Yale Educational Leadership Conference.

 How you can help:

 – Come to our 5th annual conference in 2018!